learn-co-curriculum/ds-curriculum-team/style_guide.md

 "You'll learn that the `learn` command integrates with your profile on Learn.co by uploading information through the Learn IDE."

-#### Learner vs. learner

-* learner — noun — a person who is gaining new knowledge or developing a skill.
-* Learner — proper noun — a student using Learn.co to learn software
-* development.

-Usage:

-"Learners on Learn.co are learning the tools to make themselves lifelong learners."

 <a name="headings_get_an_additional_blank_line"></a>

 ### Headings Get an Additional Blank Line